Loan Interest Calculator

 Are the results exact?

-No. Results are simplified estimates and do not include lender fees, insurance, taxes, or special contract terms.
+No. Results are simplified estimates and do not include lender fees, insurance, taxes, prepayment penalties, variable-rate changes, or special contract terms.

 What is the difference between amortized and equal principal?

-Amortized aims for a constant payment per period (when rate is not zero).
-Equal principal keeps the principal portion constant, so payments often decrease over time.
+Amortized payments aim for a constant payment each period when the rate is not zero.
+Equal principal payments keep the principal portion constant, so payments often decrease over time.

 Does this calculator include extra payments?

 No. Use this as a baseline.
-Extra payments and prepayment penalties can change the schedule and interest totals.
+Extra payments, skipped payments, balloon payments, and prepayment penalties can change the schedule and interest totals.

 Can I calculate a zero interest loan?